 Microphotos of cheilocystidia

-In a recent study Harder et al. (2010) showed that the Mycena pearsoniana morphospecies might harbour two phylogenetic species.
+Harder et al. (2010) showed that the Mycena pearsoniana morphospecies might harbour two phylogenetic species in Europe.
 This observation was followed up by Harder et al. (2011), where the authors referred to phylogenetic analyses of 91 ITS sequences of both European and North and South American Calodontes collections.
+(See also Harder et al. 2012).
 Their analysis showed that European collections identified as M. pearsoniana fall into two sibling clades together with both inamyloid and weakly amyloid North American collections.
 This result indicates that the inamyloidity of the spores in M. pearsoniana may not be of that high taxonomic value as earlier believed.
 The spores in some collections may show a weak amyloid reaction after some 40 minutes.